Lamon Brewster: 2008–2010: Tail end of career

 After two tune-up bouts, he was upset by Gbenga Oloukun by an eight-round points decision.
 The following year he was stopped by rising contender Robert Helenius.

 At one point in his career, Brewster was managed by The Simpsons co-creator, professional poker player and philanthropist, Sam Simon,.
 Later Brewster left Simon and signed with manager Al Haymon.

 Retirement

 On January 9, 2011, Lamon Brewster officially announced his retirement as a professional boxer.
 Brewster cited an eye injury from his last fight with Helenius as the reason for this retirement.
 Further, he indicated that he believes that Helenius tampered with his gloves which caused the resulting injury to Brewster.
 He underwent four unsuccessful surgeries to restore sight in his left eye.
-Further surgery allowed him to regain vision in the eye.
+After further surgery, his vision began to improve.

 Personal life

-From 1993–97 Brewster was married to actress Tichina Arnold (of Martin and Everybody Hates Chris fame).
-Brewster remarried his current wife "Juana" Brewster in October 2000, and together they have two daughters and a son.
+In 1995 he was divorced from actress Tichina Arnold (of Martin and Everybody Hates Chris fame).

 Brewster also has one older daughter from a previous relationship.

+Brewster married his current wife "Juana" Brewster in October 2000, and together they have two daughters and a son.

 He is also the cousin of former IBF and WBO heavyweight champion Chris Byrd.
 Brewster has made several television appearances as well as public service announcements through his career.